Charisma, Uniqueness, Nerve & Talent Monologues: Fashion

 Suzie Toot's look resembles a Christmas tree.
 Jewels Sparkles presents an outfit that recreates her mother's prom dress.
 Onya Nurve's outfit resembles a turkey and she wears a stoned headpiece.
 Lexi Love's outfit is made of tutus of various colors.
 Sam Star's outfit resembles meat.
 Lana Ja'Rae's dress was previously worn by former contestant Kandy Muse.

+Reception

+Stephen Daw of Billboard said Lana Ja'Rae and Sam Star "left it all on the stage" during the lip-sync contest.
+He also ranked the performance number 11 in Billboards overview of the season's lip-syncs, writing: "Sam delivered the goods with this lip sync.
+Lana, meanwhile, did a stellar job defending herself.
+In what was likely her best performances of the season, Lana slinked around the stage in a barely-there bikini, tapping into the song’s seductive vocals to capture the judges’ attention.
+Lana probably edged out Sam with just her performance, but even before this lip sync was announced, the result was clear as day; Lana’s time was up, no matter how much she nailed this lip sync."